-IPVTL utilizes both CPU and GPU encoding technique.
-The transcoding capacity is basically decided by both the CPU/GPU performance and the video encoding profile you demand.
+IPVTL utilizes both CPU and GPU decoding/encoding technique.
+The transcoding capacity is basically decided by both the CPU/GPU performance and the video profile you demand.
 For high density transcoding, we recommend private server with Intel Xeon processsor or NVIDIA Quadro/GRID/Tesla graphics card installed, as they have better parallel computing performance.
-Use calculator in table below to get rough idea of choosing hardware.
+Intel Core i5/i7/i9 processors with HD Graphics are also recommended for lower density usage at low cost.
+Use calculator below to get rough idea of choosing hardware.

 |H.264 Transcoding Hardware Spec Recommendation|

 |Server||Xeon e5-2620v3 Dual|

 Note: # of channels above are evaluated with pure video transcoding.
 If video transizing, overlay or other functions are enabled in the channel, more cpu / gpu resources could be involved.